Home/API Docs

 countrystringISO 3166-1 alpha-2 country code

-actionstringENABLE | DISABLE | INHERIT — whether to process the card
+actionstringFORCE | DISABLE | INHERIT — routing decision for this card

 trial_pricefloatTrial period charge in USD